SD-2023-CS10/Project-Version-0/crawler/README.md

 ## Integration Process
 Integration of the crawler Python file with other components posed several challenges.
 The crawler solution consists of helper files to download dependencies, pass information from file-to-file, and pipe feedback messages to the terminal in order to confirm integrity of important data (i.e. the username of the client currently logged in).

 1. Upon the repository tool's bootup, `login.html` prompts the user for their credentials.
-This information is dynamically written to the UI's config.ini file for parsing and storage.
+This information logs the user in and confirms with the database that the credentials are valid.

 2. `index.php` is then launched, showing the user the Network Inventory Tool's homepage.
 The left panel contains various buttons with functionality, including a `RUN SCAN` button.